All Episodes

 And that's why I'm so grateful to the posse and war room crowd for raising awareness.

-Because what when Texas voters and voters across the country, when they see the truth, they they don't stand for it.
+Because when Texas voters and voters across the country, when they see it, they see the truth.

 steve bannon

-That's what we're down here in Texas.
+That's where we're down here in Texas.

-Want to make sure you go to Birch Gold this weekend.
+I want to make sure you go to Birch Gold this weekend.

-So President Trump's working over time for peace and prosperity.
+So, President Trump's working overtime for peace and prosperity.

 Go check out Birch Gold, the end of the dollar empire.

-It's had a pretty big impact.
+It's had a pretty big impact, but gold is on fire.

 Find out why.